Approximating Analytic Spectra of Hyperbolic Systems with Summation-by-Parts Finite Difference Operators: Governing Equations

 \section{Governing Equations}

 We consider hyperbolic systems of the form

-where $F$ is a known source function, $A(x), B(x) \in \mathbb{R}^{2 \times 2}$ are spatially varying ceofficient matrices where $A(x)$ is diagonalizable with real eigenvalues.
-We assume $A = V\Lambda V^{-1}$, with $\Lambda = \text{diag}(-\bar{c}(x), \bar{c}(x))$, which pertains to applications with information flowing in two directions at speed $\bar{c}(x)$, for example the Euler equations in fluid dynamics where $\bar{c}(x)$ is the fluid sound speed. $U = [u_1, \quad u_2]$ is the vector of physical variables.
-For the 1D Euler equations, for example, $U = [v, \quad \sigma]$, namely velocities and stresses.
-In most applications, boundary conditions are desired on the physical variables: for example consider the following Dirichlet and Neumann boundary conditions (respectively)
+where $F$ is a known source function, $A(x), B(x) \in \mathbb{R}^{2 \times 2}$ are spatially varying coefficient matrices.
+Here $A(x)$ is diagonalizable with real eigenvalues and $B(x)U$ is a lower order term often referred to as the ``damping" term, when it does not contribute to growth of the system's internal energy \cite{Phillips1959}.
+We assume $A = V\Lambda V^{-1}$, with $\Lambda = \text{diag}(-\bar{c}(x), \bar{c}(x))$, which pertains to applications with information flowing in two directions at speed $\bar{c}(x)$, for example the Euler equations in fluid dynamics where $\bar{c}(x)$ is the fluid sound speed. $U = [u_1, u_2]^T$ is the vector of physical variables.
+For the 1D Euler equations, for example, $U$ would correspond to the vector of fluid velocity and pressure.

-where $g_0, g_L$ are the known boundary data.
 An energy estimate for \eqref{eqn: physical} can be obtained through the diagonalization